Individual Therapy

 IFS

-Internal Family Systems (IFS) is a compassionate, evidence-based therapy that helps you connect with and heal the different parts of yourself, especially the ones that carry self-criticism, fear, shame, or overwhelm.
-IFS is based on the understanding that our minds are made up of many “parts”—and that’s not just normal, it’s intelligent and adaptive.
-These parts, like an inner critic or perfectionist, often took on extreme roles in response to past hurt or pressure and are doing their best to protect you.
+Internal Family Systems (IFS) is a compassionate, evidence-based therapy that helps you connect with and heal the different parts of yourself, particularly those shaped by self-criticism, fear, shame, or overwhelm.
+This approach recognizes that the mind is made up of many parts, a natural and adaptive response to lived experience.
+Parts like an inner critic or perfectionist often developed in response to past hurt or pressure and are doing their best to keep you safe.

 -

-At the core of IFS is the belief that you have a Self within you — a calm, confident, and compassionate center that can lead with clarity.
+At the core of IFS is the belief that you have a Self within you, a calm, confident, and compassionate center that can lead with clarity.
 Even when parts feel loud, reactive, or stuck, your Self is never broken or lost.
-In IFS therapy, we create space to gently listen to these protective and wounded parts with curiosity rather than judgment.
-When your parts feel seen and understood—not pushed away or criticized—they begin to soften, trust, and transform.
+In IFS therapy, we create space to gently listen to protective and wounded parts with curiosity rather than judgment.
+When parts feel seen and understood, rather than pushed away or criticized, they begin to soften, build trust, and transform.

-IFS is especially powerful for high-achieving, perfectionistic women who feel pulled in different directions internally.
-Instead of trying to get rid of your perfectionism, we’ll explore the deeper wisdom underneath it and begin to shift your relationship to it.
-Through this work, many clients experience more self-compassion, internal balance, and a deeper trust in their own voice and worth.
+IFS is especially supportive for high-achieving, perfectionistic women who feel pulled in different directions internally.
+Rather than trying to get rid of perfectionism, we explore the deeper wisdom underneath it and begin to shift your relationship with it.
+Through this work, many clients experience greater self-compassion, more internal balance, and a deeper trust in their own voice and inherent worth.

 “Safety is not the absence of threat, but the presence of connection.”